LydiaMT/reading-notes/Read08.md

 ## **for** and **while** loops: 170 - 173, and 176

 * For: Most common loop.
 If you need to run code a specific number of times, use a for loop.
-Conditoin is *usually* a counter which is used to tell how many times the loop should run
+Condition is *usually* a counter which is used to tell how many times the loop should run
 * While: If you do not know how many times the code should run, use while loop.
 Condition can be something other than a counter, and code will continue to loop for as long as the condition is true.
-* Do while: similar to while loop, but it will always run the statements inside the curly braces at least once, even if the condition evalutes to false.
+* Do while: similar to while loop, but it will always run the statements inside the curly braces at least once, even if the condition evaluates to false.
 ```md
 for (var i = 0; i < 10; i++) {
     document.write(i);